GoyalLab/Zonation_Analysis/README.md

 ### Scripts used:
 all functions in the plotScripts file and "etafunctions.R"
 ### Directories specified:
-Input are all the generated datasets from the previous steps, notably combined_etawithzones.csv, combined_distances.csv, combined_gene_availability.csv, and plot_zones.csv
+Input are all the generated datasets from the previous steps, notably combined_etawithzones.csv, combined_distances.csv, combined_gene_availability.csv, ZonationGenesavailable.csv, plot_zones.csv, and seurat_objects folder.

 Output are .svg and .png files of all the datasets generated above
 ### Instructions: